 3. Water will be available and sufficient to serve a proposed subdivision with more than 500 dwelling units in accordance with Section 66473.7 of the Subdivision Map Act.

-The proposed development does not include more than 500 dwelling units.
+The proposed development is proposing 499 single family dwelling units, and therefore does not include more than 500 single family dwelling units.